 And although clean fragrances can be appealing for those looking for a nontoxic beauty routine, these types of perfumes tend to lose intensity quickly.
 “If a fragrance does not contain alcohol, which acts as a preservative, it will have a shorter shelf life,” says Pallez.
 She adds, “Natural molecules are typically less stable than synthetic.”
 It’s up to you to decide what’s important to you in a fragrance and note that all clean perfume isn’t created equal.

-To keep your fragrance at the ideal temperature, the fridge is a good option.
+- Store in a cool place: To keep your fragrance at the ideal temperature, the fridge is a good option.
 However, Pallez has a caveat.
-“The fridge is not perfect place if the whole family keeps on opening its door, constantly lighting up the inside.”
+“The fridge is not the perfect place if the whole family keeps on opening its door, constantly lighting up the inside.”
 You could wrap your fragrance in aluminum foil, or better yet, try the freezer.
 Perfume contains alcohol so it won’t freeze, plus it feels refreshing at a cooler temperature.

 Taking care of your fragrance is essential to preserving its longevity.
 Plus, you can get the most out of your scent by applying it correctly.
 Avoid rubbing fragrance on pulse points, as your body heat will evaporate some of the notes.
 Instead, apply on moist, damp skin to lock in scent as you savor every last drop.